FAQs

 We understand wanting to support your student through their college experience.
 As a college student, your student’s academic information is protected due to federal FERPA regulations.
 A student can opt to sign a FERPA waiver with their advisor, which would allow us to speak with you more specifically about your student’s academic record.
 Please feel free to ask us questions, and we will help in the ways we can.

 We’ve got you covered!
 We have an entire page dedicated to campus resources such as the Disability Resource Center, Think Tank, and cultural and resource centers.
 In addition, The A Center also offers peer mentors to first-year students interested in finding connection with an Undeclared or previously Undeclared student.
-Peer mentors meet with students throughout the semester and talk about time management, study tips, involvement, and how to navigate UAZ.
-They also know what it’s like to be Undeclared as they all started with The A Center, so they can help your student feel comfortable in this experience.
+Peer mentors meet with students throughout the semester and talk about time management, study tips, involvement, and how to navigate U of A. They also know what it’s like to be Undeclared as they all started with The A Center, so they can help your student feel comfortable in this experience.
 If your student would like to connect with a peer mentor, please have them reach out to their academic advisor for more information.

 If your student has AP/IB/ Dual Enrollment/ CLEP credit, they should make sure that the official score reports or transcripts have been sent to and received by The University of Arizona's Registrar Office, prior to orientation.
 This way, the scores or credits will show on their record when they attend orientation.
 Then, an advisor can give the student an accurate number of general education courses they have left to complete.